TajaKuzman/Benchmarking-Text-Classification-on-South-Slavic/README.md

 - [news topic classification](IPTC-NewsTopic-Benchmark)
 - [sentiment classification in parliamentary texts](ParlaSent-Benchmark)

-The experiments and results are further discussed in a paper by Kuzman et al., to be published.
+The experiments and results are further discussed in a paper by Kuzman Pungeršek et al., to be published.